-If these observations were characteristic of MW sized galaxies, we would hypothesize that kinematically coherent planes must be a feature of structure formation, in favour of which there is some observational precedence (Paz, Stasyszyn & Padilla 2008; Tempel et al. 2015) as well as substantial argument from first principles.
+we would hypothesise that kinematically coherent planes must be a feature of structure formation, in favour of which there is some observational precedence (Paz et al. 2008; Tempel et al. 2015) as well as substantial argument from first principles.
 ACDM implies hierarchical structure formation wherein smaller structures form first and later merge to form larger ones.
 This process is directional due to the cosmic web structure of the universe: the large-scale structures including galaxy clusters and filaments created by the gravitational attraction of dark matter and gas.
-The filamentary structure of the cosmic web may imply that dwarf galaxies or proto-galactic fragments tend to fall into larger galaxies along specific directions; not randomly (e.g. Aubert et al. 2004; Paz et al. 2008; Pichon et al. 2011; Codis et al. 2012; Buck, Macciò & Dutton 2015; Libeskind et al. 2015; Tempel et al. 2015).
+The filamentary structure of the cosmic web may imply that dwarf galaxies or proto-galactic fragments tend to fall into larger galaxies along specific directions; not randomly (e.g. Aubert et al. 2004; Paz et al. 2008; Pichon et al. 2011; Codis et al. 2012; Libeskind et al. 2015; Buck et al. 2015; Tempel et al. 2015).
 This could lead to the initial planar distribution of satellite galaxies around hosts.
-Further, once a planar structure has formed, dynamical friction, and the conservation of angular momentum in the host's dark matter halo may work to maintain this structure and create velocity coherence among the satellites by drawing satellites closer to the host (thus reducing the potential number of trajectories), and by forcing satellite orbits to synchronize with the rest of the matter in the halo (Welker et al. 2018).
+Further, once a planar structure has formed, dynamical friction, and the conservation of angular momentum in the host's dark matter halo may work to maintain this structure and create velocity coherence among the satellites by drawing satellites closer to the host (thus reducing the potential number of trajectories), and by forcing satellite orbits to synchronise with the rest of the matter in the halo (Welker et al. 2018).

-As discussed in Section 6, positional planarity is significantly non-random in the MW but velocity-related measurement errors are too high to confirm kinematic support.
+As discussed in Section 6, positional planarity is significantly non-random in the MW but velocity related measurement errors are too high to confirm kinematic support.
 However, if the simulation results are indicative of MW-like galaxies, we can expect that as MW satellite galaxy velocity measurements improve, kinematic support may be confirmed.

-In the simulation, we also observe a significant weakening of planarity (1) amongst hosts at sub MW stellar mass, and (2) when the minimum stellar mass of satellites is increased $(M{\star} > 10^7 \,\mathrm{M{\odot}})$ .
+In the simulation, we also observe a significant weakening of planarity (1) amongst hosts at sub MW stellar mass, and (2) when the minimum stellar mass of satellites is increased ($M{\star} > 10^7 \, M{\odot}$).
 This could have many possible explanations but it is consistent with the hypothesis above, since in both cases, the stellar mass difference between the host and the satellite is reduced, and relatively less massive hosts are more significantly affected by their environment.
 That is, even if satellites were initially torqued into planar orbits, their own weaker potential may imply that the plane is more likely to be disrupted by external perturbations (such as the overall tidal field of the galaxy group, close interactions, and so on), which could wash out the initial configuration.